GOP Intelligence chair asks for damage assessment from Biden records

 Between records Trump turned over as well as those seized during a search of the home, authorities recovered some 300 classified documents from Mar-a-Lago.

-An ongoing legal battle with Trump and the Justice Department also resulted in a federal judge requiring Trump to search his other properties for any remaining government records.
+An ongoing legal battle between Trump and the Justice Department also resulted in a federal judge requiring Trump to search his other properties for any remaining government records.

-Other statues the Justice Department is weighing included those that prohibit the willful retaining or concealing of records.
+Other statues the Justice Department is weighing include those that prohibit the willful retaining or concealing of records.

-The damage assessment Turner requested would review whether any of the information stored at the center were shared, whether that could compromise any sources or methods, and determine if any steps can be taken to contain the fallout.
+The damage assessment Turner requested would review whether any of the information stored at the center was shared and whether that could compromise any sources or methods, and determine if any steps can be taken to contain the fallout.